How to spend the perfect 3 days in Prague and take in as many sights as possible!

 - Hop On Hop Off Bus Pass | Never get lost getting to Prague’s attractions Buy Online

 Day Two in Prague: The Old Town Square and its Surroundings

 One of the most famous sights in Prague, a great way to end your second day is to stop by the Prague Astronomical Clock.
-The ornate and ancient clock that dates back to medieval times is pretty cool to see and each hour, the twelve apostles appear.
-Flanking the face of the clock are the four figures of Vanity, Greed, Death, and Lust, who are the representation of evil from the époque in which the clock was made.
-The detail is stunning and every hour crowds of people congregate before it to watch the spectacle begin.
+The ornate and ancient clock that dates back to medieval times is pretty cool to see, and each hour, the twelve apostles appear.
+Flanking the face of the clock are the four figures of Vanity, Greed, Death, and Lust, which are the representation of evil from the époque in which the clock was made.
+The detail is stunning, and every hour, crowds of people congregate before it to watch the spectacle begin.